jethrojones/website/_notes/results.md

 {% if page.image %} <img src="{{ page.image }}" alt=""> {% endif %}
 I produce podcasts that get in the top 10% worldwide within 90 days.

-I've launched more than a dozen podcasts into the top 10% and higher.
+I've launched more than 2 dozen podcasts into the top 10% and higher.

 See examples below: